meolar/supertux-wiki/Ideas.md

 ### Leopard Seals

-Just another badguy.
+A badguy that lives underwater.
 See wikipedia article about this: en.wikipedia.org/wiki/Leopard\_Seal - They can grab penguins under water, they can't breath and they die.

-> "That's one that I've wanted since M1."

 ### Flattop/Flatbottom Iceberg